terotests/authFuzz/README.md

 ## Initialization:

 authFuzz requires [jayFuzz](https://github.com/terotests/jayFuzz) filesystem directory to save account information.
-This way the actual filesystem can in in memory, indexedDB or node.js or any other filesystem emulator.
+This way the actual filesystem can in in memory, indexedDB or node.js or any other filesystem emulator, which implements the same interface.

 ```javascript